jhpark555/newdocu/docs/index.md

 MEMP_NUM_PBUF|8
 PBUF_POOL_SIZE|8

-The required code size of lwIP is listed in Table 5.
-This information is gathered from an ARM Cortex M4 targeted configuration using the gcc -Os optimization.
+The required code size of lwIP is listed in Table.
+This information is gathered from an *OpenRISC orpsocv2* targeted configuration using the gcc -O2 optimization.
  The feature set is IPv4, TCP, UDP, DHCP client, ICMP, RAW, NETCONN and Sockets and DNS client.
 The footprint is shown below.